-Under Instruction from the Institute Board of Examiners, candidates for the award of Postgraduate Certificate or Postgraduate Diploma in System Level Integration may be directed to undertake a practical exercise of value 20 SCOTCAT credits (Scottish Masters Level) as an alternative to resitting failed or incomplete modules.
+Under instruction from the Institute Board of Examiners, candidates for the award of Postgraduate Certificate or Postgraduate Diploma in System Level Integration may be directed to undertake a practical exercise of value 20 SCOTCAT credits (Scottish Masters Level) as an alternative to resitting failed or incomplete modules.

-(vi) Recognition of Prior/External Learning or Experience:
+(f) Recognition of Prior/External Learning or Experience

-With the approval of the Programme Director, recognition up to a maximum of 60 SCOTCAT credits (Scottish Masters Level), or equivalent, which have not contributed to the award of another degree, may be given for prior/external learning or experience.
+With the approval of the Programme Director, recognition up to a maximum of 45 SCOTCAT credits (Scottish Masters Level), or equivalent, which have not contributed to the award of another degree, may be given for prior/external learning or experience.
 This recognition will normally be based on relevance to the System Level Integration theme and the award being sought.
+Credits taken more than five years prior to admission will not be accepted.
 Maximum credit recognition for the following qualifications applies: